cobbler/cobbler/docs/user-guide/configuration-management-integrations.rst

 Note that there are two independent "variables" here: the possible client operating systems and the possible CMSes.
 We don't attempt to cover all details of all combinations; rather we illustrate the principles and give a small number of illustrative examples of particular OS/CMS combinations.
-Currently cobbler has better support for Redhat-based OSes and for Puppet so the current examples tend to deal with this combination.
+Currently cobbler has better support for Red Hat based OSes and for Puppet so the current examples tend to deal with this combination.

 Background considerations